-The longbow would, in the years following, become one of the iconic medieval weapons.
-On a number of occasions, the longbow would prove to be a devastating weapon of war.
+In years to come the longbow would become one of the iconic medieval weapons and was used to devastating effect.
 At Agincourt in 1415, it is famed for having played a key role in the English victory.

 At the Battle of Falkirk, the longbow would prove its worth.
 The schiltrons were no match for the onslaught of projectiles.
 Tightly packed into their formation, with no way to protect themselves and with nowhere to run, the hail of arrows rained down on the Scots, inflicting a terrible toll.

-Supported by crossbowmen from Gascony, the longbowmen wore down the Scots formations while footsoldiers advanced steadily.
-With the schiltrons adequately worn down, the English mounted knights cascades into the Scots, supplemented by footsoldiers.
+Supported by crossbowmen from Gascony, the longbowmen wore down the Scots formations while foot soldiers advanced steadily.
+With the schiltrons adequately worn down, mounted knights cascaded into the Scots, supplemented by foot soldiers.

 The fighting was visceral and quickly descended into chaos for the Scots, with English cavalry pursuing them relentlessly as many began to flee.
-The Lanercost Chronicle notes that, while the battle quickly descended into chaos for the Scots, many “stood their ground and fought manfully.”
+The Lanercost Chronicle notes that although the Scottish army rapidly disintegrated many “stood their ground and fought manfully.”

 Other contemporary records of the battle, most famously the account of William Rishanger, stated that the Scots “fell like blossoms in an orchard where the fruit has ripened”.

-After the catastrophe at Falkirk, the Wallace resigned as Guardian of Scotland and fled into hiding.
+After the Battle of Falkirk, the Wallace resigned as Guardian of Scotland and fled into hiding.
 He would spend the next several years fighting a tit-for-tat guerrilla campaign, frequently evading English capture.